park-m/open-source-developer-portal/app/resources/customer-verification/personal-verified-customers.md

   .then(res => res.headers.get('location')); // => 'https://api-sandbox.dwolla.com/customers/FC451A7A-AE30-4404-AB95-E3553FCD733F'
 ```

-You’ll need to provide the Customer’s full name, email address, home address, date of birth, and the last four digits of their taxpayer identification number (for individuals, this is their Social Security Number).

-Once you submit this request, Dwolla will perform some initial validation to check for formatting issues such as an invalid date of birth, invalid email format, etc. If successful, the response will be a HTTP 201/Created with the URL of the new Customer resource contained in the `Location` header.

-### Check the status of the personal Customer
+## Check the status of the personal verified Customer

 The successful creation of a Customer doesn’t necessarily mean the Customer is verified.
 When a Customer has been successfully verified by Dwolla, their status will be set to `verified`.

 Let’s check to see if the Customer was successfully verified or not.
-We are going to use the location of the Customer resource that we just created, which is in `new_customer`.
+We are going to use the location of the Customer resource that was just created, which is in `new_customer`.

 ```raw
 GET https://api-sandbox.dwolla.com/customers/FC451A7A-AE30-4404-AB95-E3553FCD733F